-Verizon explains unlimited data situation and how customers can keep their planAlex Wagner - Deputy Managing Editor, News Desk
+Verizon explains unlimited data situation and how customers can keep their planAlex Wagner - Editorial Director of News and Content

 Shortly after issuing a brief statement on its data plans, Verizon has now clarified the situation surrounding its unlimited data offerings and what'll happen with them once it introduces shared data plans.
 In a statement sent to The New York Times, the carrier explains that once data share plans are launched, customers that upgrade to a new device at a subsidized price will no longer be able to hold on to their unlimited data plan.
 Any customer that buys a new device at full retail price will be able to keep their unlimited data plan.
 The full statement from Verizon:

 "- Customers will not be automatically moved to new shared data plans.
 If a 3G or 4G smartphone customer is on an unlimited plan now and they do not want to change their plan, they will not have to do so.

 - When we introduce our new shared data plans, Unlimited Data will no longer be available to customers when purchasing handsets at discounted pricing.

 - Customers who purchase phones at full retail price and are on an unlimited smartphone data plan will be able to keep that plan.